svg-net/SVG/Docs/articles/GettingStarted.md

 and use your IDE to compile the version you would like to have.

-If you would like to use `dotnet-cli` to build the sources you can use the following command in the `Sources/` folder to build the library for .NET Core 3.1 with the compiler setting for release:
+If you would like to use `dotnet-cli` to build the sources you can use the following command in the `Sources/` folder to build the library for example for .NET 8.0 with the compiler setting for release:
 ```
-dotnet build -c release -f netcoreapp3.1 Svg.csproj
+dotnet build -c release -f net8.0 Svg.csproj
 ```
-This will put the output into the `bin/Release/netcoreapp3.1/` folder.
+This will put the output into the `bin/Release/net8.0/` folder.

 ## Special instructions for Mac and Linux
-The library depends on GDI+ (see also [here](http://svg-net.github.io/SVG/doc/Q&A.html#im-getting-a-svggdipluscannotbeloadedexception-if-running-under-linux-or-macos)) for rendering.
+The library depends on GDI+ (see also [here](http://svg-net.github.io/SVG/articles/Faq.html#im-getting-a-svggdipluscannotbeloadedexception-if-running-under-linux-or-macos) ) for rendering.
 .NET Core does not support GDI+ out of the box for non-Windows systems.
 For Mac and Linux you need to add a special compatibility package.
 This is not included in the packages by default, since this would break rendering on Windows systems.